 - Security: A secure mPOS is PCI compliant and lets you take all the encrypted payments like NFC payments and chip cards.

-- Simplicity: Look for the one that has a simple interface and is easy to use.
+- Simplicity: Look for one that has a simple interface and is easy to use.
 Consider the one that comes with an intuitive interface so that the employees get trained quickly.

 **Related Read: All About EMV Chip Card**